Telerehabilitation: Occupational therapy

-Physical Therapy
+Physical therapy

+For individuals with shoulder pain specifically, research shows that telerehabilitation can be just as effective as in-person physical therapy.
+Effective interventions given in telerehabilitation for shoulder pain include exercises for shoulder mobility and strength.
+In addition, it has been found that telerehabilitation, especially for long term treatment such as chronic shoulder pain, is cost and time effective compared to in person therapy.
+However, one drawback is that manual therapy and the use of modalities, which are important parts in treatment of shoulder pain, are not possible.

 Types of Physical rehabilitation therapies delivered through telerehabilitation include strengthening exercises, motor retraining, goal setting, virtual reality, robotic therapy, community-therapy.

 Motor strengthening exercises are the most commonly implemented modality.
 In motor training exercises, a provider guides a patient through performing different motions and activities in order to regain strength and function.
 Motor training through telerehabilitation has consistently been shown to produce equivalent functional outcomes compared with in-person therapy.
 However, many patients require in-person therapy initially before transitioning to telerehabilitation.

 Goal setting has been used in remote areas where cost and provider availability prohibit access to physical therapy.
 Patients work with a therapist to set personal goals and track their progress through sessions.
 Goal setting telerehabilitation has been shown to produce increased patient satisfaction and improvement in activities of daily living compared with a control group receiving no therapy.

 Virtual reality therapy involves the use of a sensor to detect movement and a virtual environment displayed on either a screen or headset.
 Patients perform therapeutic movements that correspond to tasks within the virtual environment.
 This provides an immersive environment for the patient and allows computerized monitoring of patient progress.
 Studies that compared virtual reality with motor training exercises have shown equal or better outcomes with virtual reality.

 Robotic therapy typically involves the use of hand and foot strengthening robots which provide resistance training and assist the patient with performing movements.
 Robotic devices can also obtain precise data on patient movements and usage statistics and transmit them to providers for evaluation.
 Robotic therapy has even been combined with virtual reality telerehabilitation to create a virtual environment which responds to robotic movements.
 Robotic telerehabilitation studies have shown patient improvement from baseline but equivalent functional outcomes compared with motor training exercises.

 Community therapy is used to deliver education and therapy to patients remotely, either through group exercise sessions or through kiosks.
 Community therapy tends to have lower patient compliance than individualized therapy, but can deliver similar results if appropriately utilized.